-We note that this percentage has been considerably lower in Michigan than it has been nationally.
-There could be many reasons for the difference.
+There could be many reasons for the differences across states.
 Note that the accuracy of these statistics depends on the accuracy of accident reports; there may be many accidents for which distracted driving was a primary cause, but this is not reflected in the accident reports that are filed by law enforcement.
 Also, state laws restricting the use of cell phones while driving vary considerably.
 Understanding all of the reasons for this difference between Michigan and the national experience, the data do not indicate that Michigan drivers are engaging in more risky driving as reflected by this metric.
+We should note that, on June 30, 2023, legislation took effect which toughened Michigan's restrictions on distracted driving.58